 Saint Augustine

-The birth of Saint Augustine in 354 is celebrated on this date.
+This date celebrates the birth of Saint Augustine in 354.
 He was a Black North African Saint, Philosopher, and Doctor.

 He was the eldest son of Saint Monica of Saint Augustine.
 Aurelius Augustinus (his birth name) was born in the municipium of Thagaste (now Souk Ahras, Algeria) in Roman North Africa.
 His mother, Monica, was a devout Christian; his father, Patricius, was a Pagan who converted to Christianity on his deathbed.
 Scholars believe that Augustine's ancestors included Berbers, Latins, and Phoenicians.
 He considered himself Punic and "an African, writing of Africa."